connorcraftontempel/connorcraftontempel/README.md

 - 👋 Hi, I’m @connorcraftontempel
 - 👀 I’m interested in emergency management and disaster recovery
 - 💞️ I’m looking to collaborate on how to prepare your organization for disasters
-- 📫 How to reach me connorcraftontempel@gmail.com
+- 📫 How to reach me c.craftontempel@proton.me

 <!---
 connorcraftontempel/connorcraftontempel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.